Q: Why is Elsevier building EVISE®?

-A: We want to make your life as an editor, reviewer or author easier by developing a publishing service that really suits your needs and makes your work more enjoyable.
-From Elsevier’s point of view, this will make publishing with us more attractive.
+A: We want to make your life as an editor, reviewer or author easier by developing a web-based system that really suits your needs and makes your work more enjoyable.
+It is cost prohibitive and technically very challenging to re-engineer EES.

 Q: What are the benefits for my journal?

 A: EVISE® offers improved support for authors, editors and reviewers.
 This new system will provide the tools to reduce submission and editorial time, while at the same time increasing the ease and quality of the peer-reviewing process.

 Q: Why will EVISE® be better than EES?

 A: EVISE® has been built with input from real users: editors, reviewers authors and Elsevier staff.
 EVISE® will be intuitive, adaptive and fast.
 Functionality can be understood on first use and without extensive help and support.
 Agile development enables us to react quickly to feedback from end users and EVISE® integrates easily with other key Elsevier products.
 You can read about the key benefits here.